HL7/davinci-dtr/input/pagecontent/specification.md

 #### FHIR Library and included CQL

 When developing FHIR Libraries that depend on CQL content, the content element **SHALL** include the `data` element.

-Note: The use of the `data` element requires it to contain a base-64 encoded string that represents the CQL file per the [attachment specification](https://www.hl7.org/fhir/datatypes.html#Attachment).
+> **NOTE:** The use of the `data` element requires it to contain a base-64 encoded string that represents the CQL file per the [attachment specification](https://www.hl7.org/fhir/datatypes.html#Attachment).

 For example, see the below snippet from a FHIR Library:

 ![FHIR Library snippet](FHIR_Library_snippet.png){:style="float: none;"}

-Note: Although the use of `url` in the content element is valid, using the `data` element should be more interoperable.
+> **NOTE:** Although the use of `url` in the content element is valid, using the `data` element should be more interoperable.

->Note: A reference implementation has been created.
+A reference implementation has been created.
 The code is available at [DTR GitHub](https://github.com/HL7-DaVinci/dtr).
 The executable is at [DTR Logica Health](https://davinci-dtr.logicahealth.org/smart/launch.html).